 With PVS, you need to have full control over your network.
 Each workload will PXE boot and pull the image across the network.
 If your network doesn’t perform, neither will your workloads.
 Everything has to go across the network.
 From my point of view, this is a solution for on-prem environments.
 PVS is not meant for environments running workloads in a public cloud.
-However, PVS can deploy to physical machines.
+However, PVS supports Azure and GCP.
+PVS can also deploy to physical machines.

 PVS is available in the following editions of Citrix Virtual Apps and Desktops.

 * Citrix Virtual Apps Advanced is available for VMHosted applications running on a desktop operating system only.

 ** Physical desktop support is not available with the Citrix Virtual Desktops Standard Edition